Sarthak-973/AI-Internship-Recommender/README.md

 │   └── resume_analyzer.html                  # The dedicated resume analyzer page.<br>
 └── README.md                                 # You are here!<br>

-🚀 Future Enhancements
-This project has a strong foundation with many possibilities for future development:

-Real-time News: Integrate a live news API (e.g., NewsAPI) to fetch the latest tech articles automatically.

-Advanced ML Model: Implement a real machine learning model for more accurate resume analysis and job role recommendations.

-User Progress Tracking: Develop a more detailed skill-tracking system based on multiple test performances.

-Company Profiles: Add a section for companies to post internship listings directly on the platform.

 Thank you for checking out the AI Internship Recommender!